 ISO 13833 is not the only radiocarbon-based standard that can be used to determine the biogenic vs fossil-derived fraction of carbon dioxide.
 ASTM D6866, developed by ASTM International, can also be used for this purpose.
 ASTM D6866 can also be used for different types of materials including biobased products, biofuels, and solid waste fuels like used tires and municipal solid waste.
 ISO 13833, however, is solely applicable to stationary source emissions.

-ISO/IEC 17025:2005-accredited laboratory Beta Analytic provides fast and accurate ASTM D6866 and ISO 13833 testing with a turnaround time of 3-5 business days.
+ISO/IEC 17025:2005-accredited laboratory Beta Analytic provides fast and accurate ASTM D6866 and ISO 13833 testing with a turnaround time of 5-7 business days.
+A priority service is available for results required in 4 business days or less.
 The laboratory is not affiliated with ASTM or ISO.